salehahmed325/ai-devops-platform/project_context.md

 4.  **Problem**: Fluent Bit was not collecting Docker container logs.
 5.  **Solution**: Updated Fluent Bit configuration to tail Docker logs and added a parser for Docker logs.

+## 4. Session Summary (2025-09-09 - Continued)

+Today, we focused on resolving Fluent Bit and Central Brain connectivity and permission issues.

+1.  **Fluent Bit Deployment:**
+    *   Transitioned from Dockerized Fluent Bit to direct installation on the server to bypass Docker-related environment and permission complexities.
+    *   **Current Status:** Fluent Bit service is running, but still encountering:
+        *   `float_parsing` error for `timestamp` (Fluent Bit is sending literal "$time" instead of actual timestamp).
+        *   Environment variables (`CENTRAL_BRAIN_HOST`, `CENTRAL_BRAIN_PORT`, `CLUSTER_ID`, `API_KEY`) are not being correctly picked up by Fluent Bit from the system environment.
+        *   Persistent `read error, check permissions` for `/var/lib/docker/containers/*/*.log`, despite running as root and setting host permissions/group ownership.
+        *   `uuid` filter is not available in Fluent Bit v4.0.9.

+2.  **Central Brain Connectivity & Permissions:**
+    *   Resolved `AccessDeniedException` for `dynamodb:BatchWriteItem` on `ai-devops-platform-logs` by updating IAM policy.
+    *   **Current Status:** Central Brain is receiving logs, but occasionally returns `HTTP status=500` with `ValidationException: Provided list of item keys contains duplicates`.
+This is likely due to Fluent Bit's timestamp/uniqueness issue.
+    *   `TELEGRAM_BOT_TOKEN` remains unset (requires GitHub Secret configuration).

 ## 5. Next Steps

 Here is the high-level roadmap we've defined for the project: